US Marshals: 1 dead during arrest attempt in Minneapolis

 The person, who was in a parked car, didn’t comply with law enforcement and “produced a handgun resulting in task force members firing upon the subject,” the U.S. Marshals said in a statement.
 Task force members attempted life-saving measures, but the person died at the scene.

-The statement did not say the gender or age of the person, or confirm which agencies were part of the task force.
+The statement did not indicate the gender or age of the unidentified person, or confirm which agencies were part of the task force.
 It was not clear how many law enforcement officers fired their weapons.

 The U.S. Marshals said a female who was in the vehicle was treated for minor injuries due to glass debris.